codeiotic/simple-todoapp/FUTURE.md

-- [x] Add the notifications in the hook only, to simplify stuff.

-- [x] Fix background color for the Modal.

-- [x] Fix delete-animations for the Todo List.

-- [ ] Fix some more styling.

-- [ ] Add more editing options for the modal.

-- [ ] Create Light Theme & Dark Theme.

 - [ ] Mark Todos as completed

+- [ ] Add an description field to the Todos.

+- [ ] Use Supabase as the backend service provider.

+- [ ] Add user Login and Logout functionality.

+- [ ] Create the user in Supabase, and add various login provider (Google, Github & more).

+- [ ] Add the todos to the database (no more localStorage!).

+- [ ] Create a new custom hook for database operations.

+- [ ] Use `react-query` for fetching data